microsoft/ignite25-LAB533-build-scalable-ai-and-data-solutions-in-sql-database-in-microsoft-fabric/docs/04 - GraphQL API for RAG Application/04 - GraphQL API for RAG Application.md

     GO
     ```

-4. The last step before we can create a **GraphQL** endpoint is to wrap the new find products stored procedure.
+3. The last step before we can create a **GraphQL** endpoint is to wrap the new find products chat stored procedure.

-Copy and run the following SQL in a new query window.
+Copy/Paste the below T-SQL Code in a new query window and Run the code:

 ```SQL
  CREATE or ALTER Procedure SalesLT.[find_products_chat_api]